awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 - The value of the plaintext data key MUST be non-NULL.
 - The plaintext data key length MUST be equal to the [key derivation input length](algorithm-suites.md#key-derivation-input-length).
 - The encrypted data keys list MUST contain at least one encrypted data key.
-- If the algorithm suite is present in the encryption materials request, and it contains a signing algorithm, then the encryption materials returned MUST include the generated signing key.
+- If the algorithm suite returned contains a signing algorithm, then the encryption materials returned MUST include the generated signing key.

 #### Decrypt Materials